-This type of nap involves drinking a cup of coffee and then immediately lying down for a 20-minute nap.
-If you’re pressed for time, you could still get benefits with a 15-minute session.
-However, avoid napping for longer than 20 minutes.
-Otherwise, you risk going into a deep sleep, which will cause you to feel groggy when you wake up and will negate the benefits.
+This type of nap involves drinking a cup of coffee and then immediately lying down for 20-minutes.
+However, you should avoid napping for longer than 20 minutes.
+Otherwise, you risk going into a deep sleep, which will cause you to feel groggy when you wake up and negate the benefits.

-How It Works
+How Does It Work?

-How to Take a Caffeine Nap
+How to Take Caffeine Naps